gentilijuanmanuel/betterReads/README.md

 Here is a list of some of the technologies and libraries used in the project.

-- Angular 4.
+- Angular 5.
-- Kute JS.
-- Bootstrap 4.
+- Materialize.
 - MongoDB.
 - Mongoose.
 - Express.
 - NodeJS.
+- JWT Auth.

+## Documentation
+Please head to the (Wiki)[https://github.com/julianpoma/betterReads/wiki]

 ## Collaborators